kuiwuchn/3x3_SVD_CUDA/README.md

 The actual CUDA SVD code can be found in [svd3_cuda.h](https://github.com/kuiwuchn/3x3_SVD_CUDA/blob/master/svd3x3/svd3x3/svd3_cuda.h).

+## Performance

+Our GPU implementation takes about 0.37 ns per 3x3 SVD on Nvidia Titan Xp, whilte a AVX512 SVD implementation of \[1\] takes about 2.3 ns and implicit symmetric QR SVD\[2\] takes 17.0 ns on an 18-cores Intel(R) Xeon(R) Gold 6140 CPU with multithreading.

 ## BibTex

 Please cite the following paper if it helps.